spoo-bar/cosmy-wasmy/README.md

 #### Test Explorer

 The extension does not implement any Rust language features as it is recommended to use the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.
-However, the `rust-analyzer` extension does not provide Test Explorer fuaters yet.
+However, the `rust-analyzer` extension does not provide Test Explorer features yet.
 This has been implemented such that native vscode Test Explorer will identify any Cosmwasm tests in your code and you can run your tests from there.

 #### Walkthroughs